Adult Social Care Services

 To see the website, visit www.mycareinbirmingham.org.uk

-To find out more about our services, please use the links below or use the menu on the left of this page.
 To find out about how personalisation is changing the way we provide adult social care services, please see the Did You Know? page.

 The social care services provided by Birmingham City Council are inspected by the Care Quality Commission (CQC).
+Please visit our information page about the performance of People Directorate (Adults).

 Adult social care services